MarcelPiNacy/cmts/README.md

 - `CMTS_DISABLE_QUEUE_FALSE_SHARING_COMPENSATION`: If defined, disables false sharing compensation by the scheduler queues.
 By default, the head and tail indices are modified to try to access only one element every cache line.
 - `CMTS_MAX_PRIORITY`: Specifies the number of task queues, 3 by default.
 This value must not exceed 256.
 - `CMTS_CALLING_CONVENTION`: Sets the calling convention of all library functions, with the exception of the fiber and thread functions on Windows platforms.
-- `CMTS_NO_BUSY_WAIT`: If defined, the worker threads sleep, instead of busy-waiting, while there are no tasks to run.
+- `CMTS_NO_BUSY_WAIT`: If defined, the worker threads sleep while there are no tasks to run.
 Since this is implemented on Windows using WaitOnAddress/WakeByAddressSingle, either `Synchronization.lib` or `API-MS-Win-Core-Synch-l1-2-0.dll` must be linked.
 ## Examples
 ##### Hello World
 ```cpp